Comac C929: Seating

+Cockpit

-The two-crew flightdeck looks like the Comac C919 with a five-screen EFIS and sidestick controls.
+The two-crew flight deck looks like the Comac C919 with a five-screen EFIS and sidestick controls.

 Composite materials and titanium should account for half of the structural weight.

-Engines
+Engine

+The starting point

-A competitive widebody would initially need Western powerplants and onboard systems.
+In the 2010s, it was generally thought that a competitive widebody would initially need Western or Russian powerplants and onboard systems.

 The aircraft would need a 77,000–88,000 lbf thrust turbofan.

-Initially, the engine is likely to be supplied by Rolls-Royce or General Electric, who already have products in this class.
+Before the advent of US sanctions on Chinese technology companies, the engine was likely to be supplied by Rolls-Royce or General Electric, who already had products in this class.

-CRAIC expects a TSFC better by at least 10%.
+CRAIC expected a TSFC better by at least 10% in 2019.

+A potential Russian engine

-At the November 2014 Zhuhai Airshow, a later high-thrust joint turbofan was discussed between Avic Commercial Aircraft Engines and United Engine Corporation (UEC), with parameters defined in early 2015 for an introduction between 2025 and 2030.
+At the November 2014 Zhuhai Airshow, a high-thrust joint turbofan was discussed between Chinese Avic Commercial Aircraft Engines and the Russian United Engine Corporation (UEC), with parameters defined in early 2015 for an introduction between 2025 and 2030.

-In September 2017, a memorandum of understanding was signed between Rostec's UEC and Aero Engine Corporation of China: initially joint research and customer requirements analysis and definition, then determining engine design and operating parameters before testing in 2022 and certification in 2027.
+In September 2017, a memorandum of understanding was signed between Rostec's UEC and Aero Engine Corporation of China: initially joint research and customer requirements were to be analysed and defined, then engine design and operating parameters were to be determined; testing was to be carried out in 2022 and certification in 2027.

-A more powerful version of the Aviadvigatel PD-14 developed for the Irkut MC-21 could be developed after its certification in 2017, with a 50% scaled up core.
+The plan was to develop a more powerful version of the Aviadvigatel PD-14 engine, developed for the Yakovlev MC-21 airliner, after its certification in 2017, with a 50% scaled up core.

-In May 2016 began the development of a 35 tf Russian engine Aviadvigatel PD-35 for the twinjet, expected to enter service in 2025.
+In May 2016 the development of a 35 tf Russian engine Aviadvigatel PD-35 began for the twinjet airliner; it was then expected to enter service in 2025 (since delayed to 2029).

-A derivative of the Kuznetsov NK-32 PD-30 powering the Tupolev Tu-160 supersonic bomber has also been proposed in August 2015.
+A derivative of the Kuznetsov NK-32 PD-30 powering the Tupolev Tu-160 supersonic bomber was also proposed in August 2015.